 We employ the optimum interval method developed by Yellin \cite{Yellin_2002, Yellin_2008} to determine (projected) limits on the DM fraction $f_l$ in compact DM objects.
 The Yellin method is suited to hypothesis testing of a known signal model in the presence of an \emph{unknown} background distribution, in a fixed region of interest.
 For a one-dimensional distribution of \emph{events}, it entails computing the integral of the \emph{signal} distribution of all intervals of $n$ events and assesses whether the largest interval significantly exceeds the expectation for the signal model, in which case the signal hypothesis is rejected.

 In our analysis, the \emph{events} are the constrained test statistics for all of the stars.
 We can compute the distribution of test statistics under the signal (lensing) hypothesis numerically by drawing compact DM objects from the distributions specified in section~\ref{sec:PBH}.
-For computational efficiency, we only consider stars in the distribution whenever a lens is present within a maximum threshold impact parameter $\Delta \beta_0 = 5~\mu$as.
+For computational efficiency, we only consider stars in the distribution whenever a lens is present within a threshold impact parameter which causes a maximum deflection of at least $\Delta \theta = 5~\mu$as.

 The background distribution is obtained by fitting the unlensed catalog; the \emph{background events} are the large upwards statistical fluctuations in the constrained test statistics.
 Furthermore, we can consider a mock catalog contaminated with lensing by astrophysical BHs, and by binary systems with an undetected companion as astrophysical backgrounds.